vaadin/bakery-app-starter-flow-spring/README.md

 # Running Integration Tests and Linter

 Integration tests are implemented using TestBench.
 The tests take tens of minutes to run and are therefore included in a separate profile.
+We recommend running tests with a production build to minimize the chance of development time toolchains affecting test stability.
 To run the tests, execute

-`mvn verify -Pit`
+`mvn verify -Pit,production`

 and make sure you have a valid TestBench license installed.